NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 NIHON KOHDEN could not solve the communication problem between main unit and modules

-Keeping alive the Multi-parameter Unit as a future smoke screen to hide the missing modular platform
+Keeping alive the Smart Cables as a mean to hide the missing exchange network for measurement-data

-Before the launch of Life Scope A configured monitor, no one could be sure if the problematic modular data-exchange platform could be fixed.
-The launch of a configured Life Scope A (BSM-5100) series bedside monitors using only the legacy Multi-parameter Unit in September 2002 confirmed what we needed to know, and the start of a new reality.
+Before the launch of Life Scope A (BSM-5100 series) configured monitors, no one could be sure if the problematic modular data-exchange platform could be fixed.
+The launch of a configured Life Scope A series bedside monitors using only the legacy Multi-parameter Unit in September 2002 confirmed what we needed to know, and the start of a new reality.

 Date of first introduction and use